eycorsican/go-tun2socks/README.md

 A tun2socks implementation written in Go.

-Tested and worked on macOS, Linux and iOS (as a library).
+Tested and worked on macOS, Linux, Windows and iOS (as a library).

 ## Overview